 An introduction to the concepts, protocols, technologies, standards, and applications of data communications and computer networks, including both local and wide area networks.
-It provides the foundation and background necessary for the advanced computer network courses.
-Signal transmission analysis, modulation concepts, modems, multiplexers, digital technologies, transmission impairments, and various transmission media will be extensively discussed.
-Network protocols will be presented.
-Credits: 3
+It provides the foundation and background necessary for advanced computer network courses.
+Signal transmission analysis, modulation concepts, modems, multiplexers. digital technologies, transmission impairments, and various transmission media will be extensively discussed.
+Network protocols are presented.